 - Scott Joy, Vice President

-- Liz Smardz, Treasurer
+- Elizabeth Smardz, Treasurer

 - Morgen Ames, Secretary

-- Kitty Beller-McKenna, Music Director
+- Catherine Beller-McKenna, Music Director

-- Charlie Smith
+- Charles Smith

 Amare Cantare is an auditioned chamber ensemble generally made up of 24 voices.
 When openings occur, they are filled by private audition with the music director.
 We do keep a waiting list, as vacancies sometimes arise unexpectedly.
 Please email us for more information or to set up an audition.